bscotch/favro-sdk/README.md

 - Class representing a Favro Client, connecting to a single workspace with an API token
   - Methods
+    - ✔ List orgs
+    - ✔ Find org by name
+    - ✔ Set org by name or ID
+    - ✔ List users
+    - ✔ Find user by name, id, or email
     - List collections
     - Find collection by name
     - Create a collection